FOLLOW US

 It is illegal to sell alcohol and tobacco to someone aged 20 or under.

 Any form of photography can upset the authorities, particularly photographs of government buildings.
 This includes the Palace of Forums in Tashkent and sometimes local bazaars not normally visited by tourists.
-While restrictions have been relaxed recently, you should check before using a camera, especially near airports, border checkpoints, military barracks, bridges, police stations and metro stations.
+While restrictions have been relaxed recently, you should check before taking photos, especially near airports, border checkpoints, military barracks, bridges, police stations and metro stations.

 LGBT+ travellers

 Same-sex relationships are illegal, not recognised and still frowned upon socially.
-You should take care over showing affection in public.
+You should refrain from showing affection in public.

 Read more advice for LGBT+ travellers.